 We do research throughout Southeast Asia, including Singapore, Thailand, Indonesia, Myanmar and Vietnam.

-The Mangrove Lab is always on the look out for good graduate students and postdoc researchers interested in mangrove science and broader applied coastal management.
+The Mangrove Lab is always on the look out for outstanding graduate students and postdoc researchers interested in mangrove science and broader applied coastal management.
 See the Research page for more info.

 Want to get in touch?
 Email dan.friess(at)nus.edu.sg